euburndraft/euburndraft.github.io/_includes/apropos.md

 3DFireLab is funded by a fellowship of the [Marie Skłodowska-Curie Actions]("https://ec.europa.eu/research/mariecurieactions/") (MSCA) from the H2020 Research program developed by the European Union.

-Dr Ronan Paugam was awarded this fellowship at the 2019 MSCA call to set up the project at CERTEC, an institution of the University Politecnia de Calatunia (UPC) led by Dr Elsa Pastor and Prof Eulalia Planas.
+[Ronan Paugam](https://ronanpaugam.github.io/) was awarded this fellowship at the 2019 MSCA call to set up the project at CERTEC, an institution of the University Politecnia de Calatunia (UPC) led by Dr Elsa Pastor and Prof Eulalia Planas.
 French institution from Toulouse in France are also involved, namely, CERFACS and two labs (CESBIO and LA) from the university Paul Sabatier (UPS). (see partners list [below](#partners))

 <!-- ![placeholder](img/fronts/EC-H2020-logo-1160x212.png "H2020"){:class="img-center-250"}-->